callumf8/Eccentric-planet-disc-interactions/README.md

 This repository contains the data produced in the study of eccentric planet disc interactions.
 The production of this data is detailed fully the paper.

+The data is divided into the circular and the eccentric result directories.
+Each of the files contains the results across a variety of eccentricity and disc parameters.

+- $p$

 - circular/
   - parameters.out: stores the eccentricity values e and disc parameters for q, p and h
   - t_net_m1.out: net torque including the m = 1 mode